Oddadmix/llm-arabic-instruct-gen/README.md

 - **Performance Mode**: Use `--no-offload` to keep models loaded for faster processing
 - **Batch Processing**: Embeddings are generated in configurable batches
 - **Progress Logging**: Memory usage and model loading states are logged

+### Incremental File Saving

+The tool saves files incrementally during processing to prevent data loss:

+- **Chunk Files**: Each text chunk is saved as a separate .txt file immediately after processing
+- **QA Pair Files**: Each QA pair is saved as a separate .json file immediately after generation
+- **Progress Recovery**: If processing is interrupted, you can resume from where you left off
+- **Real-time Monitoring**: Files are available for inspection as they are generated

 ## Supported Models